 Since Jesus redeemed humanity by giving His life for us, Christians are called to share this redemption and salvation with the world.
 A follower of Jesus is thankful and honored for God’s work in their life.
 They desire others to experience this same joy and peace.

 The Duties of A Missionary

-A missionary with a background in education, for example, may serve as a teacher in another country.
-Missionaries with construction experience may use their skills and knowledge to help a community in need of building infrastructure.
+- A missionary with a background in education may serve as a teacher in another country.

-The most important duty of missionaries is to teach people about Jesus Christ and His great commandment to love God and to love others.
-This means ensuring that their actions not only fulfill a need but also are sustained after they have left the community.
-Many missionaries focus on the needs of the communities they are serving and integrate those needs with evangelism.
+The most important duty of a missionary is to teach people about Jesus and His commandment to love God and others.
+Missionaries focus on the needs of the communities they are serving and integrate those needs with evangelism and intercultural ministry.

-And he said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
-This is the great and first commandment.
-And a second is like it: You shall love your neighbor as yourself.”Matthew 22:38-39
+“You shall love the Lord your God with all your heart and with all your soul and with all your mind.
+This is the greatest and first commandment.
+And a second is like it: You shall love your neighbor as yourself.”(4)

 The Ultimate Goal of Every Missionary & Missions Work